thoughtbot/payload/README.md

 end
 ```

+The configuration block receives a reference to the container, which will
+contain all configured dependencies.
+This makes it possible to define
+dependencies without knowing how or when their sub-dependencies will be defined.

+Controllers receive a reference named `dependencies`, so you can easily inject
-You can inject dependencies into controllers.
+dependencies into controllers.

 For example, in `app/controllers/payments_controller.rb`: